iexcloud/docs/source/managing-your-data/update-data.md

     -d '[{"current_date":"2020-03-27","estimated_value":38650,"make":"Ford","mileage":8900,"model":"F-250","owner_count":1,"purchase_date":"2022-01-11","vin":"SD089VN7678997566","year":2022}]'
     ```

-    Since the command specifies `duplicateKeyHandling=true`, the record values are replaced with the new values.
+    Since the command specifies `duplicateKeyHandling=true`, the new record replaces the matching existing record.

     ![](./update-data/cars-record-udpated.png)

     Since the command specifies `wait=true`, the response returns *after* the update is complete and available.
+By default, the `POST /write/:workspace/:id` endpoint returns immediately after sending the request.
+If you prefer to block until the update is complete and available for querying, set `wait=true`.

     The response looks like this:

     ```javascript
     [